Cure Period

 Legal Definition

 Under the VCDPA (Va.
-Code 59.1-581): the AG must provide a 30-day cure period before bringing an enforcement action, though this provision sunsetted on January 1, 2025.
+Code 59.1-584): the AG must provide 30 days' written notice and a cure opportunity before bringing an enforcement action; the statute does not include a cure-period sunset.
 Iowa's ICDPA includes a permanent 90-day cure period.
 Tennessee offers a 60-day cure period with affirmative defense provisions.

 State Laws Using This Term